Agricultural Literacy Curriculum Matrix

 Labeling for Nutrition

 The FDA is responsible for assuring that foods sold in the United States are safe, wholesome, and properly labeled.
 This applies to foods produced here in the United States as well as those imported from foreign countries.
 The Nutrition Labeling and Education Act (NLEA) requires that most foods contain a Nutrition Facts label.
-In addition, nutrition content claims and health messages contained on product packaging must also comply to specific requirements.4 The FDA publishes A Food Labeling Guide outlining specific labeling requirements in many areas including:
+In addition, nutrition content claims and health messages contained on product packaging must also comply with specific requirements.4 The FDA publishes A Food Labeling Guide outlining specific labeling requirements in many areas including:

-- Location of labels on food packaging
+- The specific placement of labels on food packaging

 - Name of food